robertmartin8/PyPortfolioOpt/docs/index.rst

 ===============

 This section contains a quick look at what PyPortfolioOpt can do.
 For a full tour, please check out the :ref:`user-guide`.

-If you already have expected returns and a risk model for your set of assets, optimising them is as easy as:
+If you already have expected returns and a risk model for your set of assets, generating an optimal portfolio is as easy as:

 .. code:: python

     from pypfopt.efficient_frontier import EfficientFrontier

     ef = EfficientFrontier(mu, S)
     weights = ef.max_sharpe()